 In order to be a healthy, happy place to work, and a sustainable business in our 24/7 connected world, making sure your staff are managing their relationships with their smartphones and other devices is imperative.

-Digital technology is a necessary fabric of most people’s lives.
-Rarely out of arm’s reach, our smartphones in particular are capable of more than we ever thought possible and we need to be engaged with it to live and work in the modern world.
+These days digital technology is a necessary fabric of most people’s lives.
+Rarely out of arm’s reach, our smartphones in particular are capable of more than we ever thought possible.

 These amazing devices we all own are meant to make our lives easier, simpler, less stressful.
 But do they?

-At Shine Offline we have experienced first-hand the negative impact of digital reliance and distraction on wellbeing, relationships and productivity.
-As a result of the work we do and the people we meet we know that a vast majority are feeling out of control and need guidance and support when it comes to the management of their time on and offline, and practical skills and tips on how to do this.
+As a result of the work we do at Shine Offline and the people we meet we know that many are feeling out of control.
+The vast majority who experience our learning report that they need guidance and support when it comes to the management of their time on and offline, and practical skills and tips on how to do this.

-We believe that by empowering people to better manage their digital technology behaviour they can reclaim the pause in their day and free themselves from the shackles of being constantly connected, available and essentially out of control.
-Its straight forward but not always easy to stick to but making some small changes in your online habits and mobile management can have a positive impact on all aspects of our lives.
+We know that by empowering people to better manage their digital technology behaviour they can reclaim the pause in their day and free themselves from the shackles of being constantly connected.